Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Beresfield - Hexham SA2's median income among taxpayers was $55,616 in financial year 2022.
-The average income stood at $64,656 during the same period.
-These figures are compared to Rest of NSW's median and average incomes of $49,459 and $62,998 respectively.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated current incomes as of September 2025 would be approximately $62,629 (median) and $72,809 (average).
-According to the 2021 Census, household, family, and personal incomes in Beresfield - Hexham all fall between the 16th and 16th percentiles nationally.
-Income analysis reveals that the $1,500 - $2,999 bracket dominates with 30.3% of residents (2,720 people), aligning with the surrounding region where this cohort likewise represents 29.9%.
-Housing affordability pressures are severe in Beresfield - Hexham, with only 82.5% of income remaining, ranking at the 15th percentile nationally.
+The income level in Beresfield - Hexham SA2 is aligned with national averages according to the latest Australian Taxation Office data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers in this area was $55,616 and the average income stood at $64,656.
+These figures compare to those of Rest of NSW which were $49,459 and $62,998 respectively.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $62,629 (median) and $72,809 (average) as of September 2025.
+According to the 2021 Census figures, household, family and personal incomes in Beresfield - Hexham all fall between the 16th and 16th percentiles nationally.
+Income analysis reveals that the $1,500 - 2,999 income bracket dominates with 30.3% of residents (2,720 people), which aligns with the surrounding region where this cohort likewise represents 29.9%.
+Housing affordability pressures are severe in Beresfield - Hexham SA2, with only 82.5% of income remaining after housing costs, ranking at the 15th percentile nationally.

 Frequently Asked Questions - Income